mariaines/soy_latte/README.md

-soy_latte
+wordplay
 =========

-Cool music lyrics video thing.
+Wordplay is a webapp that generates a cool lyrics video for a song.